natcap/invest.users-guide/source/en/seasonal_water_yield.rst

 :math:`ln(\frac{A}{\text{tan}\beta}`) (or other formulation including soil type and depth).

-γ represents the fraction of pixel recharge that is available to downslope pixels.
+γ (gamma) represents the fraction of pixel recharge that is available to downslope pixels.
 It is a function of soil properties and possibly topography.
 In the default parameterization, γ is constant over the landscape and plays a role similar to :math:`\alpha`.